hujhax/austin-improv-wiki/Shows/Ka-Baam!!.md

 Each hero and villain would cobble together a costume from the show's collection of capes, masks, and attachable felt decorative pieces.

 ### Press Blurb
-The press blurb for the show from the show's web site:<blockquote>"*Ka-Baam!!* is every four-color fantasy writ large and on-the-spot by a cast of Austin's most heroic improv comedians.
+The press blurb for the show from the show's web site:
+> "*Ka-Baam!!* is every four-color fantasy writ large and on-the-spot by a cast of Austin's most heroic improv comedians.
 Every week audience suggestions will inspire the origins and adventures of three never-before-seen heroes in a comic book story that will never be seen again.
-The Golden Age will be reborn with the deadliest of villains, most ridiculous brawls and special guest comic book artists every week to capture the action in pencil and ink."</blockquote>
+The Golden Age will be reborn with the deadliest of villains, most ridiculous brawls and special guest comic book artists every week to capture the action in pencil and ink."

 ## History
 Steve Wacker (an improvisor who is now an editor with Marvel Comics) came up with the idea for *Ka-Baam!!* in New York City in 1998.
 Ronen performed in the show's four-year run there.
 Once he arrived in Austin, he mounted the show at [[Theatres/The Hideout Theatre|The Hideout Theatre]].
 Its first run, which was from 5/3/2008 to 7/5/2008, was sponsored by Austin Books and Comics (who provided free comics).
 Its second run was from 9/11/09 to 10/24/09, and included both Friday and Saturday shows.